radiantlogic-v8/documentation-new/documentation/configuration/synchronization/connector-properties.md

 Each Event Listener stores a cursor to maintain information about the last processed change.
 In some cases, you may need to edit the cursor value to force the Event Listener to pick up some missed changes (e.g. during a disaster recovery scenario where you will start synchronization in another data center), or skip some changes in cases like where [non-sequential change IDs](#force-sequential-counters) were detected.
 Configuration is stored in a RadiantOne Directory store mounted at the `cn=registry` naming context.

 >[!note]
 >Editing the cursor is supported for Event Listeners that store a number or timestamp value.
-The AD DirSync and Hybrid connectors use a cookie for a cursor value that you would not know how to set.
+The AD DirSync and Hybrid change detection mechanisms use a cookie for a cursor value that you would not know how to set.

 1. Stop the Event Listener by suspending the pipeline.
 You can do this from the Classic Control Panel > Synchronization tab.
-1. Connect to RadiantOne with an administrator that has permissions to modify entries in `cn=registry` and browse to the configuration for your capture connector: `cn=cursor,{PIPELINE_ID},cn=registry`
+1. Connect to RadiantOne with an administrator that has permissions to modify entries in `cn=registry` and browse to the configuration for your event listener: `cn=cursor,{PIPELINE_ID},cn=registry`
 1. Edit the cursor attribute and enter the value to indicate the point from which the Event Listneer should capture changes from.
 An example for a database changelog event detection mechanism is shown below.<br>
     ![Example of Database Changelog Cursor Settings](Media/db-cursor.jpg)
 2. Resume the pipeline which redeploys/starts the Event Listener.
 You can do this from the Classic Control Panel > Synchronization tab.